xrkk/my-angr-dev/angr-doc/docs/java_support.md

 **Java support is experimental!**
 _Contribution from the community is highly encouraged!
 Pull requests are very welcomed!_

-We implemented Java support by lifting the compiled Java code, both Java and DEX bytecode, leveraging our Soot python wrapper: [pysoot](https://github.com/angr/pysoot).
+We implemented Java support by lifting the compiled Java code, both Java and DEX bytecode, leveraging our Soot Python wrapper: [pysoot](https://github.com/angr/pysoot).
 `pysoot` extracts a fully serializable interface from Android apps and Java code (unfortunately, as of now, it only works on Linux).
 For every class of the generated IR (for instance, `SootMethod`), you can nicely print its instructions (in a format similar to `Soot` `shimple`) using `print()` or `str()`.